History of synesthesia research: 19th century investigations

 The first agreed upon account of synesthesia comes from German physician Georg Tobias Ludwig Sachs in 1812, who reports on his colored vowels as part of his PhD dissertation (on his albinism), although its importance has only become apparent retrospectively.
-The father of psychophysics, Gustav Fechner reported on a first empirical survey of colored letter photisms among 73 synesthetes in 1871,Campen, Cretien van (1996).
-De verwarring der zintuigen.
-Artistieke en psychologische experimenten met synesthesie.
-Psychologie & Maatschappij, vol. 20, nr.
-1, pp. 10-26. followed in the 1880s by Francis Galton.
+The father of psychophysics, Gustav Fechner reported on a first empirical survey of colored letter photisms among 73 synesthetes in 1871, followed in the 1880s by Francis Galton.
 These early investigations aroused little interest, and the phenomenon was first brought to the attention of the scientific community.
 Research into synesthesia proceeded briskly, with researchers from England, Germany, France and the United States all investigating the phenomenon.
 These early research years corresponded with the founding of psychology as a scientific field (see history of psychology).
 By 1926, Mahling cites 533 published papers dealing with colored hearing (or hearing → color synesthesia) alone.

 Although there is still debate as to when the first international academic conference to seriously look at synesthesia took place, a likely candidate is the following: From 2 – 5 March 1927, Georg Anschütz (who was once a student of Alfred Binet) presided over the convening of the first Kongresse zur Farbe-Ton-Forschung (Congress for Color-Tone Research), in Hamburg, Germany.
 A second congress took place 1 – 5 October 1930, in Hamburg, Germany; the third from 2 – 7 October 1933; and the 4th and final conference in this series took place 4 – 10 October 1936.

 In addition to drawing concerted scientific interest, the phenomenon of synesthesia started arousing interest in the salons of fin de siecle Europe.
 The French Symbolist poets Arthur Rimbaud and Charles Baudelaire wrote poems which focused on synesthetic experience.
 Baudelaire's Correspondances (1857) (full text available here) introduced the Romantic notion that the senses can and should intermingle.
 Kevin Dann argues that Baudelaire probably learned of synesthesia from reading medical textbooks that were available in his home, and it is generally agreed that neither Baudelaire, nor Rimbaud were true synesthetes.
 Rimbaud, following Baudelaire, wrote Voyelles (1871) (full text available here) which was perhaps more important than Correspondances in popularizing synesthesia.
 Numerous other composers, artists and writers followed suit, making synesthesia well known among the artistic community of the day.

 Due to the difficulties in assessing and measuring subjective internal experiences, and the rise of behaviorism in psychology, which banished any mention of internal experiences, the study of synesthesia gradually waned during the 1930s.
 Marks lists 44 papers discussing colored hearing from 1900 to 1940, while in the following 35 years from 1940 to 1975, only 12 papers were published on this topic.
-Cretien van Campen graphed the number of publications in the period 1780 - 2000 and noticed a revival of synesthesia studies from the 1980s.
+Cretien van Campen graphed the number of publications in the period 1780 – 2000 and noticed a revival of synesthesia studies from the 1980s.